Parícutin: Scientific study

 The particular importance of the Parícutin eruption was that it was the first time that volcanologists were able to fully document the entire life cycle of a volcano.
-The event brought geologists from all over the world, but the principal researchers were William F. Foshag of the Smithsonian Institution and Dr. Jenaro Gonzalez Reyna from the Mexican government, who came about a month after the eruption started and stayed for several years.
+The event brought geologists from all over the world, but the principal researchers were William F. Foshag of the Smithsonian Institution and Dr. Jenaro González Reyna from the Mexican government, who came about a month after the eruption started and stayed for several years.
 These two wrote detailed descriptions, drew sketches and maps, and took samples and thousands of photographs during this time.
 Many of these are still used today by researchers.
 Foshag continued to study the volcano until his death in 1956.
 Between 1943 and 1948, almost fifty scientific articles were published in major journals about the volcano, with even more since.
 The worldwide effort to study Parícutin increased understanding of volcanism in general but particularly that of scoria cone formation.